BARDIA156/CS2_BombStatus_WLED/README.md

 ```
 Python_to_EXE.bat
 ```
+After That You Need to put out the app from "dist" Folder. if you don't , the app dosen't gonna work

 ## 🛡️ Firewall Settings For EXE !!Importent .
 If YOU Don't Do It The App Dosen't Work!!
 ```
 Press the Windows Key and type "Windows Defender Firewall", then open Windows Defender Firewall with Advanced Security.